-From that point on Glenglassaugh began to run into problems.
-The distillery was mothballed during an industry-wide slump at the start of the 20th century and remained in silence for many years, slowly but surely slipping into a state of disrepair.
+From that point on, Glenglassaugh ran into problems.
+The distillery was mothballed during an industry-wide slump at the start of the 20th century and remained silent for many years, slowly but surely slipping into a state of disrepair.

-Then in 1960, bolstered by the success of their blended scotch brands, Highland Distillers rebuilt much of the distillery, installing a new mashtun, new washbacks and new stills in the process.
-The parent company it seems were looking to create a light, delicate single malt that could be used in great quantity across their various recipes but it soon became apparent that Glenglassaugh wasn’t what they were looking for.
-Instead, this distillery was capable of producing a spirit so rich in character and complexity that it could only be used sparingly in a blend.
+Then, in 1960, bolstered by the success of their blended Scotch brands, Highland Distillers rebuilt, installing a new mashtun, new washbacks and new stills in the process.
+The parent company were looking to create a light, delicate single malt that could be used in great quantity across their various recipes but it soon became apparent that Glenglassaugh wasn’t what they were looking for.
+Instead, this distillery was producing a spirit so rich in character and complexity that it could only be used sparingly in a blend.
 For the next two decades they tinkered with the process in an attempt to alter the nature of the spirit but by 1986 they had run out of patience and the distillery was mothballed once again.